-This is the question we ask ourselves in the midst of a crisis like the one we are facing, how to survive?
-How to get up?
-How to fulfill the call that God has made us?
+It is important to preserve a pastoral identity.
+Amid a crisis like the one we are currently facing, how do we survive?
+Get up?
+How do we fulfill the call that God has made to us?
 How do I rescue my family and help my church when I am as broken as they are?

-This is the opposite of everything we have been taught in the seminary in recent years.
+This is the opposite of everything we have been taught in the seminary.
 We have been trained to hide our wounds, which brings us shame.
 And we have been encouraged to present ourselves as infallible beings who are above the pain of those we serve.
 We say, “my family cannot know I suffer because I have to be strong for them.
 My parishioners cannot know my story of pain and shame because I am going to lose influence on them.
-My Conference leaders cannot know that I have mental health problems, that I am depressed, anxious, with panic attacks.
-I have to hide my history, my injuries”.
+My conference leaders cannot know that I have mental health problems, that I am depressed, anxious, and have panic attacks.
+I have to hide my history, my injuries.”

-Today I challenge you with that concept and present something revolutionary.
+Today, I challenge that concept and present something revolutionary.
 I can rewrite my history of shame.
-My history of wounds, trauma, exhaustion, and problems in my mental health, does not need to be hidden.
+My history of wounds, trauma, exhaustion and mental health problems does not need to be hidden.
 My history does not have to continue to be a history of shame.
-Jesus died on the cross so that the factor that caused me shame can be used by God as a source of healing for those around me.
+Jesus died on the cross so that what has caused me shame can be used by God as a source of healing for those around me.

-Jesus is the healer of human wounds sent by God: by his wounds we are healed.
-Jesus’ suffering and death brought joy and life.
-His humiliation brought glory; the rejection he suffered brought a community of love and grace.
+Jesus is the healer of human wounds sent by God: by his wounds, we are healed.
+His suffering and death brought joy and life.
+His humiliation was brought to glory.
+The rejection he suffered brought a community of love and grace.
 As followers of Jesus, we can also allow our wounds to be a source of healing for others.

-The same way as the Father sent Jesus with a mission so that through His wounds, others can receive healing, Jesus sends us, as John 20:21 says, so that through our wounds, others can come out of the shame produced by their histories, their wounds and may achieve healing.
+The same way the Father sent Jesus with a mission that through His wounds, others can receive healing, Jesus sends us, as John 20:21 says, so that through our wounds, others can come out of the shame produced by their histories, their wounds, and may achieve healing.

 I found an old legend in the Talmud that can help us understand this concept:

-The Messiah, the old legend tells us, is sitting among the poor, bandaging the wounds one at a time, always ready for the moment when He can be called to serve.
-The same happen with us.
+The Messiah, the old legend tells us, is sitting among the poor, bandaging their wounds one at a time, always ready for the moment when He can be called to serve.
+The same happens with us.

-What is the process for bandaging my wounds and being ready to help others bandage theirs?
-I ask the question because you cannot help others heal their wounds if you have not worked on your personal wounds first.
+What is the process to bandage my wounds and be ready to help others bandage theirs?
+I ask because you cannot help others heal their wounds if you have not worked on your wounds first.

-First, it is necessary to rediscover your identity because, as a result of the crises brought by COVID 19, trauma and exhaustion experienced, it is likely that our vision of who we really are and what we have been created for has been clouded.
-Perhaps your wounds and your broken identity do not let you see the wounds of those who are around you.
-Therefore, you need to rediscover your identity and ask yourself “What is my reason for existence?”
+First, it is necessary to rediscover your identity because, as a result of the trauma and exhaustion brought on by the COVID-19 crisis, it is likely that our vision of who we are and what we have created has been clouded.
+Perhaps your wounds and your broken identity do not let you see the wounds of those around you.
+Therefore, you need to rediscover your identity and ask yourself, “What is my reason for existence?”
 The answer to this existential question defines the course of your life.

-Your identity is not in what you do, what you possess or your popularity.
+Your pastoral identity is not in what you do, what you possess, or your popularity.
 Those are broken false identities that Satan wants you to assimilate.
-Your identity is in who you are, not in what you do.
+Your pastoral identity is in who you are, not in what you do.
 You are a human being, created in the image of God to receive and give love.
-That is your identity.
+That is your pastoral identity.
 It is that simple.
-It is not something complex.
+It is not complex.
 Your identity must be based on the love that God feels for you.

-When you get to understand this reality, you are completely free.
-Free from the pressure of having to prove that you are good and have something to offer in order to be accepted by the leaders of the Conference or your church; free from the pressure of proving that you have something of value according to others; free from the pressure of wanting to impress in order to be accepted by others.
+When you understand this reality, you are completely free.
+Free from the pressure of having to prove that you are good and have something to offer in order to be accepted by the leaders of the conference or your church, free from the pressure of proving that you have something of value according to others, free from the pressure of wanting to impress to be accepted by others.
 You are free to live in the love of God.

-When you understand your personal identity then you will understand your professional and social identities too.
-And, the Bible uses different images to describe your professional identity.
-You are a shepherd of sheep, you are a priest, a prophet, a minister of the Most High.
-What greater responsibility than that!
+When you understand your identity, you will understand your professional and social identities too.
+Keep in mind, that the Bible uses different images to describe your professional identity: You are a shepherd of sheep, you are a priest, a prophet, a minister of the Highest.
+What greater responsibility is there than that?

-I am not talking about the spiritual rest on Saturday, because that day is the one when we work the most.
+I am not talking about the spiritual rest on Saturday because that day is the one when we work the most.
 I am talking about choosing another day of the week to rest and recharge your emotional, physical, and spiritual batteries.
 It is the structure established by God.
-He worked 6 days and then he rested.
-He gave us the day to work and the night to rest.
+He worked six days and then he rested.
+He gave us a day to work and a night to rest.
 But we believe that the more we work, the more we achieve.
-If you are still immersed in that trap of Satan, your identity is revolving around your achievements and popularity.
+If you are still immersed in that trap of Satan, your identity revolves around your achievements and popularity.